GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

    ../playdata/S20131122S0438.fits           120.0
    ../playdata/S20131122S0439.fits           120.0

-(The list has been shorten for presentation.)
+(The list has been shortened for presentation.)

 The ``|`` is the Unix "pipe" operator and it is used to pass output from
 |dataselect| to |showd|.